 A property built with cheap inferior roof tiles will not only look bad, the chances are that the tiles will fail in a relatively short period of time, allowing water to enter through the roof, causing many thousands of pounds worth of damage.

 The reason we only deal in high quality roof tiles is quite simple.
-By manufacturing and supplying only the best quality roof tiles, we ensure that our customers get the best tiles on the market.
+By supplying only the best quality roof tiles, we ensure that our customers get the best tiles on the market.
 This means that we will pick up customers from referrals and repeat business from the building trade.

 When you consider the damage that can occur to a property when inferior roof tiles are used, there really is no surprise that we retain a very extensive customer base as our customers know they are getting the best roofing products available.